Reason for Irregular Periods in Teenage

 What are Irregular Periods?

-Irregular periods are defined as menstrual cycles that occur more frequently or less frequently than the average menstrual cycle, which is typically 28 days long.
+Irregular menstrual cycle causes are defined as menstrual cycles that occur more frequently or less frequently than the average menstrual cycle, which is typically 28 days long.
 The average menstrual cycle can vary by a few days, but if your periods occur more than 35 days apart or less than 21 days apart, you may have an irregular menstrual cycle.

 The reason for irregular periods in teenage can be because of hormonal imbalances, stress, changes in weight or exercise habits, certain medications, and underlying health conditions.
 Some young women may experience irregular periods during the first few years after their first period (menarche) as their bodies adjust to the hormonal changes of puberty.